30-Min Kung Bao Chicken Recipe

 • In the same wok, add dried red chilies, ginger, garlic, and scallions.
 Stir-fry over medium heat for 30 seconds.
 Remove aromatics and leave the oil in the wok.

-• Turn heat to high until the wok is smoking.
-Add 2 tablespoons oil.
-Immediately add marinated chicken and let sear undisturbed for 30 seconds.
+• Turn the heat to high until the wok is smoking.
+Add 2 tablespoons of oil.
+Immediately add marinated chicken and let it sear undisturbed for 30 seconds.

 • Stir-fry the chicken until fully cooked, about 3 minutes.